 Are Water Snakes Dangerous to Humans?

-Water snakes give many people pause, but northern water snakes are common snakes that cause no harm.
-Water snakes aren’t generally dangerous to humans because they don’t have fatal venom.
+These snakes give many people pause, but northern water snakes are common snakes that cause no harm.
+Water snakes aren’t generally dangerous to humans because they don’t have venom.
 As with all non-venomous snakes, they tend to escape or swim away as their first option.
 Humans are not part of their natural diet, so there is no reason to fear getting attacked.
-However, these snakes can become aggressive if they sense danger or if touched.
-For this reason, they are also unsuitable as pets.

 Are Water Snakes Venomous?